Just as fun as earning minimum wage!

 The game captures the plight of the laborer.

 The game is extremely unforgiving — just like the market!
 Everything will cause you to wreck and lose a precious life.
 The spatial factor is also distorted; several times when riding, you will wreck when you weren’t close to something.
 Unlike most games of the sort that want you to build up a little bit of momentum in the early levels, Paperboy is frustrating right out of the gate.

 There is some charm in the ridiculousness of the neighborhood.
 You never quite know what to expect.
-You just can’t enjoy any of it and revel in the quirkiness: this street is a certified warzone and you’ll be too busy dodging for cover.
+You just can’t enjoy it: this street is a certified warzone and you’ll be too busy dodging for cover.

 I remember playing some version of paperboy on my Sega Game Gear back in the early 90s.
 While slightly fascinated with the idea of earning money, I was much more into doing whatever I wanted without having to answer to the man.

 Unfortunately, times change.
 With meager scraps of free time, I’d prefer spending it with something more entertaining.
 Slightly grazing a wooden fence that irreversibly wrecks my entire career is not my idea of a good time.

 I’d rather earn money by filling out online surveys instead of playing this game.

 Other People’s Takes: